bazel-contrib/toolchains_llvm/README.md

 The bundled catalogue currently contains mold 2.40.4 (the version published in the Bazel Central Registry), 2.41.0, 2.42.0, and 2.42.1.
 Without a mold module, select one of these explicitly as `mold@<version>`.

+Module-based version selection does not bypass the catalogue.
+If dependency management updates mold to a release that toolchains_llvm does not yet know, repository configuration fails and reports the supported versions.
+The release must first be added to `toolchain/distributions/linkers.jsonc` with the SHA-256 digests of its executor-specific artifacts. toolchains_llvm deliberately does not synthesize a release URL and download it without a checksum: the predictable asset naming scheme is not a substitute for artifact verification.

 The executable is copied into the generated toolchain's declared linker inputs, so sandboxed and remote actions receive it.
 The selected linker cannot be built